AshlinRejo/AshlinRejo/README.md

 ### Hi there 👋

-Iam Full-Stack developer with **11+ years** of experiance in products/application develepment on WordPress, Shopify and Joomla.
+I am a Full-Stack developer with over **11 years** of experience in product/application development on WordPress, Shopify, and Joomla.

-I've had the privilege of developing **5+ products** that are actively used by more than **100,000 users**.
+I've had the privilege of developing more than **5 products** that are actively used by over **100,000 users**.

 As a Full-Stack developer, I specialize in crafting interactive web applications using a variety of technologies, including PHP, WordPress, NodeJS, ReactJS, jQuery, Shopify and Joomla.

-I am an open minded, genuine person and a fast learner.
-Also a quick problem solver.
-When iam not on Computer Screen I spend quality time with my Family, Travel, Photograpy and Cooking.
+I am an open-minded, genuine person and a fast learner.
+I am also a quick problem solver.
+When I am not in front of a computer screen, I spend quality time with my family, travel, engage in photography, and enjoy cooking..

 #### Here are the projects which I worked on